What is BIS Certification?

 In India, the BIS issues BIS Certification to provide customers with a third-party guarantee of goods' safety, quality, and reliability.
-The Government of our country has made it compulsory to consider public health for specific products.
-The purposes of BIS Certification are to increase the customer's confidence and trust in the products, provide quality assurance, safeguard customers from hazardous products and protect public health.
+The government of our country has made it compulsory to consider public health when deciding on specific products.
+The purposes of BIS Certification are to increase the customers' confidence and trust in the products, provide quality assurance, safeguard customers from hazardous products, and protect public health.

 The manufacturers of electronic products listed under the Compulsory Registration Scheme (CRS) obtain the BIS Certification.
 The Compulsory Registration Scheme (CRS) was notified by the Ministry of Electronics and Information Technology (MeitY) in 2012.
 The Ministry also passed an order in 2012 that a person cannot manufacture, distribute or store goods for sale or import that do not conform to the Indian Standard as specified in the order and bear a standard mark with a BIS unique registration number.

 Continual & harmonies development of standardisation, quality certification, & marking

 Seamless development of a national strategy for standards recognition and syncing them with the development of products as well as exports

 To ensure a new thrust to quality control and standardisation.

 BIS is a National Standards Body in India involved with Conformity Assessment, Standardisation, and Quality Assurance of goods, services, processes and systems.
 The Indian Standards established by BIS underpin the basis for the Product Certification Schemes, which facilitate Third Party Assurance of product safety, quality, and reliability to consumers.